louis-pham/modified_lenspix/README.md

 Here is a test command using the included test maps: __python lens.py test_maps/kappa_map.fits test_maps/primary_alm.fits test_maps/phi_trial.fits test_maps/lensed_trial.fits -np 8__

-You will most likely need to change the specific_params.ini path in the lens.py script (the "specificParams" variable).
+You may need to change the specific_params.ini path in the lens.py script (the "specificParams" variable) or any of the output file paths, such as when in a job environment and running the code from your home directory, since home becomes read-only.

 An additional __make_maps.sh__ script has been added for batch lensing of multiple maps, which we used for CIB lensing simulations.
 If using this, make sure the __-np__ arguments agrees with the script's arguments (the comments at the beginning of the file).